 Enjoying a healthy diet can help you improve your quality of life.
 However, what a healthy diet is for you may change as you get older.

 As you age, your nutritional needs evolve.
-Your body composition changes, you produce less saliva, and you’re more likely to underproduce stomach acid.
+Your body composition changes, you may produce less saliva, and you’re more likely to underproduce stomach acid.
 Additionally, your lifestyle may be less active than it once was.

 These changes often mean you need fewer calories but more essential nutrients.
 To meet these needs, it’s important to adjust your diet accordingly.

 This is Dr Natalie Colson (Griffith University).
-Dr Colson is a molecular geneticist and accredited practising dietitian.
+Dr Colson is a molecular geneticist and Accredited Practising Dietitian.
 She has over 15 years of experience as an educator and researcher.

 To eat for good health as you age, Dr Colson recommends a nutrient-dense diet.
 To achieve this, she emphasises the importance of: